-(iii) dated debt securities which are classified as available-for-sale securities.
-At the end of each reporting period the fair value is remeasured, with any resultant gain or loss being recognised in other comprehensive income and accumulated separately in equity in the fair value reserve, except foreign exchange gains and losses resulting from changes in the amortised cost of monetary items such as debt securities which are recognised directly in profit or loss.
+(ii) dated debt securities which are classified as available-for-sale securities.
+At each balance sheet date the fair value is remeasured, with any resultant gain or loss being recognised in other comprehensive income and accumulated separately in equity in the fair value reserve, except foreign exchange gains and losses resulting from changes in the amortised cost of monetary items such as debt securities which are recognised directly in profit or loss.
 When these investments are derecognised or impaired (see note 3(1)), the cumulative gain or loss is reclassified from equity to profit or loss.